hasanhg/robomotion-templates/templates/twitter_get_followings.md

 # Twitter Get Followings
-List followings of a Twitter account and saves them to an excel
+List followings of a Twitter account and saves them to an excel file

 ## How it Works?
 1. Edit Config (Function) node